 In this blog, one of our resident DAM Consultants, Mel Francis, gives practical advice for effectively managing consent for group events.

 Consent management often needs to play a significant role in digital asset management.
-For some of our customers, it’s the reason they start using a Digital Asset Management (DAM) system in the first place.
+For some of our customers, it’s the reason they started using a Digital Asset Management (DAM) system in the first place.
 Earlier this year, we published a beginner’s guide to managing consent.
 We wrote this with all of our customers in mind, particularly charities and non-profits.

 One question we’re often asked is: “How can I manage consent for group events?”